axsk/TSQRA.jl/README.md

 `pentane.jl`: Forcefields and computation of the two pentane subsystems, the whole system etc.
 `experiments.jl`: Compute the sensivity analysis of the eigenvalues wrt. to interaction strength.

+## See also
+The supplementary material to [1], found at https://github.com/zib-cmd/article-tsqra contains a KISS implementation, as well as the python notebooks to create the article's data.

 ## References